rust-lang/rfcs/text/3537-msrv-resolver.md

 `cargo install` could auto-select a top-level package that is compatible with the version of rustc that will be used to build it.
 This could be controlled through a config field `install.resolver.precedence`, mirroring `build.resolver.precedence`.

+A smaller step towards this is we could stabilize `install.resolver.precedence = "rust-version=rustc"` without changing the default away from `maximum`, allowing people to intentionally opt-in to rust-version compatible installation.

 See [rust-lang/cargo#10903](https://github.com/rust-lang/cargo/issues/10903) for more discussion.